 Knowing how to swim prevents drowning and improves your health, fitness, and safety.
-To help teach New Yorkers to swim, Parks is offering free swimming lessons for people of all ages at our indoor pools during the fall, winter, and spring.
+To help teach New Yorkers to swim, Parks is offering free swimming lessons for people of all ages at our indoor pools.

 About Our Registration

-- Lottery selections are non-transferable.
+- Parents should submit one application for each of their children.
+Parents applying for their children can rank their preference for Saturday or Afterschool classes.
+Lottery selections are non-transferable.
 If you or your child has won a spot, you cannot give this spot to another person, even if it's another family member.

 - If you or your children are not selected in the online lottery, you will be placed on a waiting list for this program, and will be emailed if a slot becomes available.
 We are not able to tell you your current place on the waiting list.

 - Swimmers who are absent from 2 consecutive classes will be dropped.
 Children selected for Saturday classes must attend a mandatory water test prior to the first day of classes.
 If a child misses the mandatory water test and the first day of class, he/she will be dropped from the session and replaced with someone from the waitlist.